jonschlinkert/dry/README.md

 # dry

-> Template engine with support for block helpers and advanced inheritance features.
+> Template engine with support for block helpers, advanced inheritance features, and more.

 WIP